vda-lab/visualisation-tutorial/pages/vega-in-r/field-transform.md

 <br/>

 Mind the difference in the syntax here.
-We used the long form `x = alt$X()` so that we can specify the binning inside encoding.
+We used the long form `x = alt$X()`, we have seen in the simple barchart section, so that we can specify the binning inside encoding.
 Other adjustments can be related to scale or axis.

 <br/>